Find details here of BECTU's latest campaigns and projects. Use the information here to take part.

 BECTU can only provide representation to its members.
 To join download and return the application form here: http://www.bectu.org.uk/get-involved/campaigns/VFX/resources or call 0207 346 0900.

 Follow BECTU's support for VFX workers on twitter @vfxunionuk

 If you have any questions, or want to get in touch about a workplace issue, contact Gus Baker, organising official.
 Mobile 07967 584711.

 - BECTU is part of the industry coalition which is campaigning for greater protections for creative rights against illegal downloads.
 The union also works with the Industry Trust on this issue.

 - Say No To Exploitation In TV

-Close to 350 people took part in BECTU's survey into working conditions in Factuals run during January 2013.
+In 2013, close to 350 people took part in the union's first survey.
 Strong and consistent themes emerged which underline the importance of the Say No to Exploitation in TV campaign.

 - Sound Values, Value Sound

-- Sound Values, Value Sound gets its formal launch on MONDAY 25 NOVEMBER 2013.
-The campaign plan, set to roll out in 2014, centres on the following aims:
+The campaign plan, now rolling out in 2014, centres on the following aims:

 - Firm up BECTU's rate card to produce a more comprehensive version covering a wide range of sectors and work-grades.
 Rates will be based upon BECTU's Sound Rate Register research which is underway.